likawind/dspy/docs/docs/tutorials/simplified-baleen.md

 - None of the generated queries is rambling (i.e., none exceeds 100 characters in length).
 - None of the generated queries is roughly repeated (i.e., none is within 0.8 or higher F1 score of earlier queries).

+## Handling Truncation in Predictions

+The `extract` method in DSPy has been updated to handle truncation of `raw_pred` to ensure that input fields are not mistakenly included in the completion.
+This is particularly useful in scenarios where the input fields might be erroneously repeated in the output.
+The following unit tests have been added to verify this behavior:

+- `test_single_output`
+- `test_single_output_with_prefix`
+- `test_single_output_with_noise`

 ```python
 def validate_context_and_answer_and_hops(example, pred, trace=None):
     if not dspy.evaluate.answer_exact_match(example, pred): return False